JuliaLang/Pkg.jl/docs/src/creating-packages.md

        and other packages each implement a unique approach based on a particular design philosophy.
      * In contrast, `SortingAlgorithms` provides a consistent interface to use many well-established sorting algorithms.
-6. Packages that wrap external libraries or programs should be named after those libraries or programs.
+6. Packages that wrap external libraries or programs can be named after those libraries or programs.

      * `CPLEX.jl` wraps the `CPLEX` library, which can be identified easily in a web search.
      * `MATLAB.jl` provides an interface to call the MATLAB engine from within Julia.

 7. Avoid naming a package closely to an existing package
      * `Websocket` is too close to `WebSockets` and can be confusing to users.
 Rather use a new name such as `SimpleWebsockets`.

+8. Avoid using a distinctive name that is already in use in a well known, unrelated project.
+     * Don't use the names `Tkinter.jl`, `TkinterGUI.jl`, etc. for a package that is unrelated to the popular `tkinter` python package, even if it provides bindings to Tcl/Tk.
+       A package name of `Tkinter.jl` would only be appropriate if the package used Python's library to accomplish its work or was spearheaded by the same community of developers.
+     * It's okay to name a package `HTTP.jl` even though it is unrelated to the popular rust crate `http` because in most usages the name "http" refers to the hypertext transfer protocol, not to the `http` rust crate.
+     * It's okay to name a package `OpenSSL.jl` if it provides an interface to the OpenSSL library, even without explicit affiliation with the creators of the OpenSSL (provided there's no copyright or trademark infringement etc.)

 ## Registering packages